OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/run.md

 The path is the absolute path of the application in the container.

-For more debugging information on Linglong application `release` version, please refer to: [Run FAQ](../debug/faq.md).
+For more debugging information on linyaps application `release` version, please refer to: [Run FAQ](../debug/faq.md).